LeoZhengKai/phone-number-validation/README.md

-# phone-number-validation
-README: Phone Number Cleaning and Validation Script
+# README: Phone Number Cleaning and Validation Script

 # Overview
 This Python script processes an Excel file to clean and validate phone numbers based on country-specific rules.
 It uses the pandas library for data manipulation, phonenumbers for validation, and openpyxl for working with Excel files.